tkeranen666/cis237assignment1/README.md

 ## Known Problems, Issues, And/Or Errors in the Program
 I mostly had trouble moving around the array, and I couldn't make proper search or add options.
+Also had to put the CSV file into the bin folder to make the program read it.
+Not sure if I was supposed to do that or not.